BDSM Collars: Meanings, Types & Ceremony Ideas

 -

 Open with consent.
 Begin by acknowledging that everyone is here willingly and can pause/stop at any time.
 Name your framework (SSC/RACK/4Cs/EPP).
+Anton Fulmen calls this "the Container" in The Heart of Dominance: the agreed-upon structure that holds your D/s.
 It sounds formal; it calms nervous systems.

 -